 Chris Blattman is the Ramalee E. Pearson Professor of Global Conflict Studies at The University of Chicago, in the Harris School of Public Policy.
 He is an economist and political scientist who studies poverty and violence in developing countries, and has worked mainly in Colombia, Liberia, Uganda, and Ethiopia.
 Dr. Blattman was previously faculty at Columbia and Yale Universities, and holds a PhD in Economics from the University of California at Berkeley and a Master’s in Public Administration and International Development (MPA/ID) from the Harvard Kennedy School.

-Harsha Thirumurthy is an associate professor of Health Economics at the University of North Carolina at Chapel Hill.
+Harsha Thirumurthy is an associate professor of health policy at the University of Pennsylvania.
 His research focuses on the research and policy work in the areas of HIV/AIDS and nutrition in India and parts of East and Southern Africa.
-He holds a PhD in Economics at Yale University.
+He holds a PhD in Economics at Yale University, and he was previously an associate professor of Health Economics at the University of North Carolina at Chapel Hill.

 Raquel Gomes is the Research and Evaluation Coordinator for USAID’s office of Microenterprise and Private Enterprise Promotion.
 Her work focuses on improving the use of development evaluations to guide programming and understanding how to apply a systems approach to development.
 Her research at CGD focused on the pro-poor impact of the US policies abroad and on girls’ education.
 She holds a PhD from Massachusetts Institute of Technology’s Department of Urban Studies and Planning.